Sugobet/API_Sword/[EN]-README.md

 19. Added the ability to control the active HTTP request rate ✅
 20. Added multi-threading functionality ✅
 21. Added custom path functionality after the interface and before the parameters ✅
+22. Urgently fixed the issue of anti-dead loop logic failure caused by multithreading ✅